 Researchers studied 18 to 24 year-olds in the Australian state of Victoria.
-They found that three-quarters reported pre-loading alcohol before going out at night to bars and pubs.1
+They found that three-quarters reported pre-loading alcohol.That’s before going out at night to bars and pubs.1

-Some investigators report that pre-loading leads to higher consumption levels.2 However, a study in Cambridge, England reported that preloading was not a risk factor for alcohol-related emergency department visits.3
+Some investigators report that pre-loading leads to higher consumption levels.2 But a study in England found that preloading was not a risk factor.
+It didn’t increase their alcohol emergency room visits .3

 Yet a study in Liverpool found very different results.
-It reported that those who pre-loaded were 2.5 times more likely to have been involved in a fight in the city’s nightlife during the previous 12 months.4 And a study in Switzerland also found that pre-loading was linkedwith negative outcomes.5
+It reported that those who pre-loaded were 2.5 times more likely to have been involved in a fight previous year.
+That’s in the city’s nightlife.4 And a study in Switzerland also found that pre-loading was linked with negative outcomes.5

 Studies have found that more women than men engage in preloading.6 But estimates of the proportion of people who pre-load vary widely.
 And the proportion may be increasing as a result of more strict alcohol laws and their enforcement.